efren-palacios/duellinks/_posts/content/events/2018/04/2018-04-26-battle-city-showdown.md

 ### Update

 The Treasure Room has appeared, land on it to enter the room to get tons of Millenium Coins and Duel the Battle City commissioner - [Mokuba](#mokuba-kaiba)!

+**However, instead of defeating Mokuba you can farm him for 375 EXP each Duel by losing (at either Lvl.
+20 or Lvl.
+40) with a bad Deck, you can also Auto-Duel to speed things up.
+It only cost 1 Dice Fragment per Duel in the Treasure Room so 20 Dice Fragments from winning a Ranked Duel equates to 7500 EXP!**

 ![](/img/content/events/2018/04/battle-city-showdown/treasure-room.jpg)